naturuplift/WebAccessibility/README.md

 ## Overview

 In today's digital age, web accessibility is not just a goal; it's a necessity.
 The internet serves as a gateway to information, services, and opportunities, and it should be accessible to everyone, regardless of their physical abilities.
-The Web Accessibility Refactoring Project is a dedicated effort to make the web more inclusive and equitable.
+The Web Accessibility Refactoring is a dedicated effort to make the web more inclusive and equitable.

 ## Demo and Screenshot